Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 17.11.22: Extending the function where each pieces Position is found automatically and the function which saves all Fields apiece can see - for each Piece.
 (Pawn, Bishop, Knight, Queen, King, Rook).
 Sidenode: Knights can not only be tricky in the actual game....

+18.11.22: Adding dynamic EventListener for PawnB2.
+Each possible move is now clickable, if clicked, the Piece moves to selected Position.
+(In this state only for Pawn B2)

+-> This also saved ~ 600 Lines of code where every possible move was hardcodet.

 ## Goal

 A fully working chess game with all its mechanics for 2 Players